nice-game-hints/broken-age/01-vella/03-shellmound/030-tree.md

 Maybe you could hit it?

 # Hit it?
-With an axe ^[You find the axe from Curtis' house.
+With an ax ^[You find the ax from Curtis' house.
 On the wall.]